Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-The suburb of St George's had a lower than average national income level in financial year 2023.
-Its median income among taxpayers was $47,631 and the average income stood at $57,295.
-This compares to figures for Rest of Qld's of $53,146 and $66,593 respectively.
-As of September 2025, estimated median income is approximately $52,351 and average income is $62,973 based on a Wage Price Index growth of 9.91%.
-According to Census 2021 data, personal income ranks at the 44th percentile with weekly earnings of $776, while household income sits at the 28th percentile.
-Income distribution shows that 30.8% (970 people) of locals fall into the $1,500 - 2,999 category, similar to the broader area's 31.7%.
-Housing costs are manageable with 88.4% retained, but disposable income is below average at the 34th percentile.
+The suburb of St George's has an income level lower than the national average, according to AreaSearch data aggregated from the latest ATO figures for the financial year 2023.
+The median income among taxpayers in St George's is $47,631, with an average income of $57,295.
+These figures compare to Rest of Qld's median and average incomes of $53,146 and $66,593 respectively.
+Based on a 9.91% growth in the Wage Price Index since financial year 2023, estimated current incomes as of September 2025 would be approximately $52,351 (median) and $62,973 (average).
+According to Census 2021 income data, personal income ranks at the 44th percentile ($776 weekly), while household income sits at the 28th percentile.
+Income distribution shows that 30.8% of locals (970 people) fall into the $1,500 - $2,999 category, similar to the broader area's 31.7% in the same category.
+Housing costs take up a manageable 11.6% of income, but disposable income is below average at the 34th percentile.

 Frequently Asked Questions - Income